rauppduh/lis/README.md

 2. Unit test (fail pass refactor)

 After
-1. Refactor what brings value, not only because you just like refactoring, but what you are working on.
+1. Refactor what brings value, not only because you just like refactoring, but on what you are working on.
+2. be deveops since the system conception and after

 Assumption